Resultyst/Infosys_Real_Time_Sales_Intelligence/README.md

 ## Usage

-1. Open the application in a supported browser.
+1. Open the application in audio supported browser.
 2. Click **Start Recording** to begin speech recognition.
-3. Speak into the microphone during a sales call.
+3. Speak into the microphone just like a sales call.
 4. View real-time insights (sentiment, emotion, engagement, etc.) on the dashboard.
 5. Click **Stop Recording** to end the session.
 6. Save the transcription and analysis results to an Excel file.